ibm-cloud-docs/Backup/faqs.md

 {: #retention-type}
 {: support}

 Retention types specify the number of days a backup is kept on the vault, how many copies of a backup are stored online, and how long backup data is stored offline.
 In a policy, you can have the following retention types: Daily, Weekly, Monthly, and Yearly.
-You can view these retention types in the [IBM Cloud Backup portal](https://ibmcloudbackup.service.softlayer.com/Computer){: external}, by clicking **Computer** > **Advanced** > **Retention**, where you can also modify the default values.
+You can view these retention types in the [IBM Cloud Backup portal](/docs/Backup?topic=Backup-backupportalreference), by clicking **Computer** > **Advanced** > **Retention**, where you can also modify the default values.

 | Retention             | Days online | Copies online |
 |-----------------------|-------------|---------------|